Resources /

 Limitations

-- Manual process: No built-in scheduling or automation—each export must be initiated manually.
+• Manual process: no built-in scheduling or automation, so each export must be initiated manually.

-Quick, precise exports, debugging, and on-demand developer tasks where installation of additional software isn’t practical.
+Best for: quick, precise exports, debugging, and on-demand developer tasks where installing additional software isn’t practical.

-- Use REST and Bulk APIs for Custom, Automated Exports
+5. Use REST and Bulk APIs for Automated Salesforce Data Export

 For enterprises and organizations building custom integrations or managing large-scale data operations, Salesforce’s REST API and Bulk API offer the most flexible and scalable export options.
 These APIs enable seamless integration with external systems, data lakes, or analytics platforms.